What is Longan Aril?

 Other than the above Longan benefits, modern studies have also discovered that Longan Aril can boost immunity as it is a great source of Vitamin C, which can help to protect the body from the harmful effects of free radicals.
 This herb can also help to protect the body from chronic diseases due to its high antioxidant content, which can help to prevent cell damage.

 Longan Aril can also help to improve digestion.
 Be it fresh or dried, Longan Aril contains fibre, which can promote bowel movement and improve the health of one’s digestive system.
-It also helps to prevent digestive issues such as constipation, diarrhea and bloating.
+It also helps to prevent digestive issues such as constipation, diarrhoea and bloating.

 Longan Aril is also able to aid weight loss as it has demonstrated some effects on suppressing appetite.
 Other than that, this herb can also regulate blood pressure and enhance skin health by promoting youthful skin and collagen formation.